weaversa/cryptol-course/labs/Language/Basics.md

 be considered *good* Cryptol.
 They were crafted to challenge you, something you should **never** do to someone who wants to use the specifications you write.
 Always strive to make elegant specifications.
-There is no need to optimize.
+There is no need to optimize for performance.
 Also, don't write a spec "just to get it done" -- making something that loads and runs isn't good enough.
 Aim for creating specifications that *look* like the mathematics you're specifying. < rant over >